 There’s also the far-reaching effects on all the allied industries, like textiles, cosmetics, and medical supplies manufacturers, to name just a few; which all make use of the valuable parts of the animals which don’t end up on our dinner tables.

 There’s a lot hinged on British livestock farming, and without it, wouldn’t more be lost than gained?
 Our soils, landscapes, ecosystems, and economy would be irrevocably changed, and as an island, we’d be even less self-sufficient, food-wise.
-Is losing a part of the fabric of our countryside really the answer it’s being heralded as?
+I know there’s always room for improvement, especially with reducing our impact on the environment we help protect, but is losing a part of the fabric of our countryside really the answer it’s being heralded as?